Powie69/meteor-client-ghost/README.md

 ### [Download page](https://github.com/Powie69/meteor-client-ghost/releases/)

 This mod can be installed just like any other Fabric mod.
-[Installation guide here](https://meteorclient.com/faq/installation)

 If you don't trust this fork you can see everything I've change from the original on this [page](https://github.com/Powie69/meteor-client-ghost/commits/master/?author=Powie69)